archlinux/aur/README.datafiles.txt

 Data files have the following extensions:

   .tt:  Timetable,
-  .ttr: Timetable-related additional information (not sure which), .ttm: Map,
+  .ttr: Timetable related information (not sure what; maybe meta-information or helper-files).
+  .ttm: Map,
-  .ttp: Tariff.
+  .ttp: Tariff,

 Data files are automatically found if residing in the same directory or within one subdirectory of from where the programme is run.